The Gray Market

 Let me explain.

-Foreign made equipment, like Nikon, Canon, Leica, Fuji film and just about everything, obviously has to be imported into the USA for you and me to use.
+Foreign made equipment, like Nikon, Canon, Leica, Sony, Fuji film and just about everything, obviously has to be imported into the USA for you and me to use.
 The only things we still make in the USA that anyone cares about overseas are Hollywood movies, aircraft, computer software, weapons of mass destruction, Zippo lighters, Mag-Lite flashlights and bullets, explosives and propellants for advanced weaponry.

 Even Made-in-USA Kodak film is exported and then re-imported, so this applies to just about everything purchased in the USA.